This semester, we've learned some great tools for web development. Now, we will put them all together to make an amazing final project!

-Please fill out this team matching form by Sunday, April 17th.
-This is a hard deadline because we want to assign group members on Sunday so you have enough time to work on Milestone 0.
+Please fill out this team matching form by Wednesday, April 19th.
+This is a hard deadline because we want to assign group members the same day so you have enough time to work on Milestone 1.

 Connect the app to Firebase by replacing hardcoded data with database calls.

 Also work on having an authentication system set up using Firebase Auth.